 Choosing a beneficiary when you are pregnant

 Many parents name their spouse or partner as the beneficiary of their life insurance.
 If you were to pass away, your spouse or partner may be the most likely person to whom parenting responsibilities — and thus an increased financial strain — will fall.
-Giving your partner the death benefit of your policy may help ensure that they are able to care for your child without significant financial strain.
+Giving your partner the death benefit of your policy may help ensure that they are able to care for your child without a significant financial burden.

 How to customize your insurance coverage if you are pregnant